dedis/popstellar/docs/protocol.md

 🧭 **RPC Message** > **Query** > **Paged Catchup**

-By executing a paged catchup action, a client can ask the server to receive a specified number of past messages on a specific channel.
+By executing a paged catchup action, a client can ask the server to receive a specified number of past messages sorted by timestamps from oldest to newest on a specific channel.
+When a message ID is provided, the server returns the requested number of messages on the specified channel that precede this message.
+Otherwise, the server returns the latest messages it has on that channel taking into account the requested number of messages.
+If the specified number of messages is greater than what is on the server in the current page, then the server only returns the messages it has on that page.

-For now, it is to be used to retrieve chirps on the social media channel by paging when a new client joins the LAO instead of getting all chirps at once.
-This is done in an effort to reduce network traffic at catchup.
+For now, this message is to be used to retrieve chirps on the social media channel (/root/lao_id/social/user_public_key) by paging when a new client joins the LAO instead of getting all the chirps at once.
+The user's public key is used to have a separate paging channel for each user to avoid sending irrelevant messages to other users.
+This paging is done in an effort to reduce network traffic at catchup.
+This message is also to be used to retrieve top chirps from a subchannel "/root/lao_id/social/top_chirps" and chirps of a specific user profile from a subchannel "/root/lao_id/social/profile/user_public_key/specific_user_public_key" where "user_public_key" is the same as before and "specific_user_public_key" is the public key of the user whose messages the client wants to retrieve.

 This may serve as a starting point for the paging of messages in other channels as a future optimization.

+For now, if this message gets accidentally sent to a non-chirp channel, we return an error with a -1 code indicating that it is an invalid action and a description saying that paging is not supported on non-chirp channels.

 RPC